- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Yes (single exceed Rs.
 30,000)

-No (aggregate payment not exceeds Rs.
+No (aggregate payment does not exceed Rs.
 1 lakh)

-TDS under section 194C is not required to be deducted in following cases :
+TDS under Section 194C is not required to be deducted in the following cases:

-- The amount of payment made to the contractor in a single contract which does not exceed Rs.30,000.If the aggregate amount of such contracts in a financial year exceeds Rs.1,00,000 then TDS will be deducted.
+- The amount of payment made to the contractor in a single contract does not exceed Rs.30,000.If the aggregate amount of such contracts in a financial year exceeds Rs.1,00,000, TDS will be deducted.

 - When any amount is paid to the contractor by an individual or HUF for carrying out work in the nature of personal use.

-- When payment is made to a goods transport agency (in the business of plying, hiring or leasing goods) which owns 10 or fewer carriages at any time during the previous year.
-Also, the contractor has to submit a declaration of above along with PAN.
+- When payment is made to a goods transport agency (in the business of plying, hiring, or leasing goods) that owns 10 or fewer carriages at any time during the previous year, the contractor must also submit a declaration of the above along with PAN.